Learning Multi-Aspect Item Palette: A Semantic Tokenization Framework for Generative Recommendation: Proposed Approach:

-To distill content into short tokens, we introduce a dense tokenizer compatible with any decoder-only large language model.
-This distillation leverages a block-wise input scheme, hierarchical attention masking scheme, and self-supervised post-pretraining tasks.
-The design of the dense tokenizer is inspired by the gisting framework~\cite{gist}, which compresses prompts into short tokens to enhance inference efficiency in the natural language processing domain.
+To enable the compression of variable-length text content into fixed-length item palettes, we introduce the \model{}, compatible with any decoder-only large language model.
+This model harnesses a block-wise input scheme, hierarchical attention masking, self-supervised generative tasks, and auxiliary contrastive tasks, inspired by the gisting framework~\cite{gist} which condenses prompts into concise tokens to optimize inference in natural language processing.

-\textbf{Block-wise Input Scheme.} The input sequence is organized into four distinct blocks: content, token, placeholder, and task.
-Given an item $\mathbf{x}$ -- for example, a news article -- with $m$ attributes $\{\mathbf{a}_1, \mathbf{a}_2, \cdots, \mathbf{a}_m\}$, where $\mathbf{a}_i$ represents the $i$-th attribute (e.g., title, abstract, category), the content block for the dense tokenizer is constructed as:
+\textbf{Block-wise input scheme.} The input sequence is structured into four blocks: content, learnable palette (LaP), learned palette (LdP), and task.
+For an item $\mathbf{x}$, such as a news article with $m$ attributes ${\mathbf{a}_1, \mathbf{a}_2, \cdots, \mathbf{a}_m}$, we select the first $r \leq m$ attributes for the content block, formulated as:

-where $[;]$ denotes concatenation and $r \leq m$.
-An example content block might be ``\textttl{Yellowstone tourist injured ...} \textabs{A tourist suffered severe burns ...}''.
+where $[;]$ signifies concatenation.
+For instance, a typical article with three ($m=3$) attributes (title, abstract, category) may utilize title and abstract ($r=2$) for the content block.
+One possible content block can be ``\textttl{Yellowstone tourist injured ...} \textabs{A tourist suffered severe burns ...}''.